-The Emergency Medical Science (EMS) Bridging applicant who meets all admission requirements as outlined in the EMS Bridging Admission Bulletin will receive a total of forty-three (43) transfer hours.
+The Emergency Medical Science (EMS) Bridging applicant who meets all admission requirements as outlined in the EMS Bridging Admission Bulletin will receive a total of forty-six (46) transfer hours.
 Following an official transcript evaluation, the "sixty-five (65) percent of total required hours rule" may be waived by the Vice President for Instruction and Information Resources or his designee.
-EMS Bridging students must be enrolled and successfully complete at least one semester to be eligible to graduate.
+EMS Bridging students must be enrolled in and successfully complete all other EMS and related courses to be eligible to graduate.